 There is no difference between co-opted and elected councillors other than how they become councillors.
 The requirements and duties are the same for all Councillors irrespective of how they attained office.

 A co-opted Councillor is one who is appointed to the Council by Councillors, rather than being elected.
-It is better for local democracy if people stand as councillors via an election, but it is important to have people willing to serve.
+It is obviously better for local democracy if people stand as councillors via an election, but it is important to have people willing to serve.

 Council elections are every four years and so the term of office for Councillors is four years.
-All Councillors serve until the next scheduled elections.
-When there are vacancies on the council you do not need to wait for an election before you can become a councillor, you can be co-opted to the Council.
+All Councillors serve until the next scheduled elections, but when there are vacancies, the Council has a duty to co-opt new members to the Council to fill the vacancies.

 Process for co-opting to Casual Vacancies arising on the Council

 There is a formal process for co-opting new Councillors which has been outlined above.
-Councillors are co-opted at a full meeting of the Parish Council which must be quorate (see below).
-Candidates should check they meet the eligibility requirements and send the Clerk some information about themselves (stating for example what they would bring to the Council) in advance of the meeting.
-Candidates are also invited to speak at the meeting to introduce themselves.
-The Councillors at the meeting will then discuss the co-option and make their decision.
-Once the Declaration of Acceptance of Office has been signed, the candidate becomes a Councillor and can take part in the rest of the meeting.
+Councillors are co-opted at a full meeting of the Parish Council which must have at least 4 councillors present.
+Candidates should check they meet the eligibility requirements and send the Clerk some information about themselves.
+Candidates are invited to speak at the meeting to introduce themselves.
+The sitting Councillors will then discuss the co-option and make their decision.
+Once the candidate has signed a Declaration of Acceptance of Office, the candidate becomes a Councillor and can take part in the rest of the meeting.

 No Council business can be conducted unless there is a quorum – the legal minimum number of Councillors present.
 A quorum is one third of seats available rounded up to the nearest whole number.
 In Dartington’s case there are 11 seats on the Council so the quorum is four.
-Currently there are only 6 councillors in post which means that if someone is absent or has declared an interest meaning they can’t vote, the meeting can’t be held.
+Currently there are only four councillors in post which means that if someone is absent or has declared an interest meaning they can’t vote, the meeting can’t be held.